flybot-sg/lasagna-pull/README.md

  - Pure Clojure data structure.
  - Similar to the data structure which you are going to query.
 You could think of it as an example.

+## Core Functions

+ - `query`: Returns a function that can query data.
+ - `run`: Runs a query directly.

+ Both functions return a pair of resulting data and named bindings.

+ - If there are no matches, the resulting data will be `nil`
+ - If no named bindings are specified in the pattern, that part will be `nil`.

 ## Data error